boulund/tcup/docs/source/tutorial.rst

     NCBI BLAST produces more false positives than BLAT, and TCUP has only been optimized for use with BLAT at this time.
-The use of BLAST together with TCUP to determine taxonomic composition or expressed antibiotic resistance peptides is not recommended.
+The use of BLAST together with TCUP to determine taxonomic composition or expressed antibiotic resistance peptides is currently not recommended.
 Thus, if you are running TCUP on Windows, keep in mind that the results likely will contain a high number of false positive assignments, both for taxonomic affiliation and antibiotic resistance detection.

 Taxonomic composition
 ---------------------